 Comparison group.
 The comparison group followed the same unit of study pathway covering two mathematical units: Unit 4 (Measurement and Telling Time) and Unit 5 (Operations and Algebraic Thinking).
 All participants received the same whole group lessons and closings.
 As opposed to participating in the IC-JPA small group, the comparison group participated in traditional teacher-led small groups.
 As previously mentioned, each group met with the teacher once a week for 40 minutes.
 For this study, traditional small groups worked through a worksheet with the teacher.
 This most often entailed going over the first few questions together with the teacher, while the teacher gradually released questions throughout the remainder of the small group time.
 Through the process of gradual release, the teacher observed student responses and took time to discuss misconceptions within the group.
 While the teacher met with their small group, other students worked independently in groups on content-related worksheets, hands-on tasks, and school-approved online math activities.
 Daily strategy group blocks for the comparison group can be seen as below:

+Figure 1.
+Title

 Treatment group.
 The purpose behind IC-JPAs is for students to be given a content related question or task and collaborate with one another to arrive at a finished product.
 The treatment class participated in the teacher-led IC-JPA group once a week for 40 minutes.
 The teacher’s role throughout these activities was to create activities and lessons following the IC-JPA outline, give students a topic or question that provided them the opportunity to answer more than “yes” or “no”, and provide clear expectations and materials needed to complete the task.
 The teacher was not be an active participant in the students’ conversations, rather students took the responsibility in asking one another questions and discussing the given topic to arrive at a conclusion.